Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 Hive Bouldering Gym

-The Hive has a facility in Vancouver as well as a second in North Vancouver.
-The Vancouver location is at 520 Industrial Avenue which is a 10-minute or 1-km walk from the Main Street SkyTrain Station near Science World.
+The Hive has two facilities in Vancouver and another in North Vancouver.
+The Vancouver locations are at 520 Industrial Avenue and 670 Industrial Ave.
+Both are a 10-minute, 1 km walk from the Main Street SkyTrain Station near Science World.

-What makes both the Vancouver and North Shore locations of the Hive unique is that climbing at the Hive doesn’t involve ropes, harnesses, belay systems or even a partner.
-It’s all about bouldering.
+What makes Hive unique is that climbing there doesn’t always involve ropes, harnesses, belay systems, or even a partner.
+Two of the Vancouver locations are for bouldering.
 The Hive is also one of the few places that offers both rock climbing and yoga.
+The other Vancouver location is all about “heights” and involves higher indoor climbs with safety equipment.

 The Hive offers drop-in climbing opportunities and both monthly and annual memberships.
-As of the spring of 2024, drop-in sessions cost about $30 per visit for adults, which is about average compared to other places.
-A month costs around $180 and an annual membership is around $1225.
+As of early 2026, drop-in sessions cost about $32 per visit for adults, which is about average compared to other places.
+A 10-pass punch card costs around $290, and annual memberships are also available.

-Click Hive Bouldering Gym for more information about the Vancouver location.
+Click Hive Bouldering Gym for more information about the Vancouver locations.
 For details about the Hive in North Vancouver, see further below.

 Cliffhanger Vancouver (now Hive Heights)

 Cliffhanger was a climbing centre located at 670 Industrial Avenue.
-Cliffhanger opened in 1993 and was a fairly serious rock climbing gym run by certified and professional climbers.
+Cliffhanger opened in 1993 and was a fairly serious rock-climbing gym run by certified, professional climbers.

 In the summer of 2021, CliffHanger was sold to Hive, which now runs the centre.
 It’s just down the street from the Hive Bouldering location.

-At the new Hive location, people wear harnesses, use belay systems and have partners holding their ropes.
-The walls look like cliffs and they go up high.
+As mentioned above, at the new Hive location, people wear harnesses, use belay systems and have partners holding their ropes.
+The walls look like cliffs, and they go up high.

 The Hive offers climbing opportunities for all levels.
 There are courses on offer for children, beginners, experienced climbers and for people wanting to climb real rocks outdoors in nature.

-A day pass at Hive Heights costs about $30 as of the spring of 2024.
-A 1-month pass is about $140 and an annual pass around $1055.
-All prices are plus taxes, and equipment like shoes, harnesses and belay devices can be rented for between $2 and $7 each.
+A day pass at Hive Heights costs about $32 as of early 2026.
+A 10-class punch card is about $280, and annual memberships are also available.
+All prices are plus taxes, and equipment such as shoes, harnesses, and belay devices can be rented at the location for an extra fee.

 Richmond Climbing Centres